 Burn wounds should be dressed with loosely applied polyvinyl chloride dressings (cling film), in order to aid with wound hygiene (49) [IV].
 Cling film should be laid over the wound and not applied in a completely circumferential manner, to avoid a constrictive effect.
-If cling film is not available, wounds may be dressed with clean damp cloth or non-adherent dressings (50,42) [Ia/IV].
+If cling film is not available, wounds may be dressed with a clean damp cloth or non-adherent dressings (50,42) [Ia/IV].

 The use of hydrogel dressings is not recommended.
-Evidence demonstrating the efficacy of hydrogels for burn cooling when compared to water is limited (50,51) [Ia].
+There is insufficient evidence to support the use of hydrogel dressings and they have not been shown to be superior to water (50,51) [Ia].
 Cooling temperatures to aid healing are not sufficiently achieved (52) [IIb] and such dressings need to remain uncovered to allow air movement for cooling (53) [III].
+In a resource limited setting, hydrogel dressings may be considered as an alternative when running water is not an available option.